appheap/PyGithub/README.md

 # PyGithub
-A Python Client for GitHub API
+A Python Client for the GitHub REST API